cspogil/cspogil.org/docs/index.md

 Join our [POGIL in CS Google Group](https://groups.google.com/forum/#!forum/cspogil/join) :   This low-traffic email list is the best way to connect with other CS-POGIL practitioners.
-We use this group to announce events, brainstorm ideas, and answer questions.
+We use this group to announce events, share ideas, and answer questions.

 Join our [POGIL in CS Facebook Group](https://www.facebook.com/groups/900700016708730/) :   Prefer Facebook?
 This private group is an informal way to connect with CS-POGIL practitioners who are active on social media.

 [Contribute to the CS-POGIL Website](TODO)
 :   Help spread the word about the people and projects in our community!
-Create a profile page, share activities you've written, and let others know about your work.
+Share activities you've written, create a profile page, and let others know about your work.

 ## Other Pages